tigerfarm/notifyweb/README.md

     notifications will be handled by the device (see below).
 ````

-#### Background Notifications
+### Background Notifications

 Once you run this application in a browser (on a device) and get a Firebase token,
-the token can be used to send notification to device whether the browser is still running or not.
+the token can be used to send notification to the device whether the browser is still running or not.
-If the browser is not running, the notification would be handled in the background.
+If application is not running in the browser,
+the notification would be handled in the background.

 <img src="notifyWebBackgroundNotification.jpg" width="400"/>